DRSolve: Dixon Resultant & Polynomial System Solver

 Output filenames

-ModeCommand-line inputFile input example.dat
+ModeCommand-line inputFile input example.dr

-Dixon / Solversolution_YYYYMMDD_HHMMSS.datexample_solution.dat
+Dixon / Solversolution_YYYYMMDD_HHMMSS.drexample_solution.dr

 --ideal and --field-equation also use the solution filename pattern.
+If -o is given, that filename is used instead.

 SageMath Interface

-dixon_sage_interface.sage is a thin wrapper that lets you call DRsolve directly from a SageMath session.
+drsolve_sage_interface.sage is a thin wrapper that lets you call DRsolve directly from a SageMath session.
 Polynomials are passed as native Sage objects; the interface handles serialisation, subprocess invocation, and output parsing automatically.

 Setup